darklaunch/darklaunch.com/blog/2016/06/13/google-calendar-last-day-of-month-repeat.md

         <div>
             anonymous &ndash; Jun 17, 2020
             <div>
-                <p>I just put a monthly recurring event starting on the 1st of the month but make the notification 1 day before event, so in effect, it does what you without having to import the ICS file.
-Only downside is that day of the event is wrong so it is a tradeoff.</p>
+I just put a monthly recurring event starting on the 1st of the month but make the notification 1 day before event, so in effect, it does what you without having to import the ICS file.
+Only downside is that day of the event is wrong so it is a tradeoff.
             </div>
         </div>
     </li>